Alisson-Ribeiro/Git/README.md

 * git merge
 * git rebase
 * git tag

-# Git commands with description for later reference
-### Research purposes only

 ## Main branches commands
 ### Efficient use of branches is crucial for collaborative and organized development.